pythad/nider/docs/usage.rst

 Initializing an image
 *********************

 After the content is prepared it's the right time to initialize an image.
-In ``nider`` a basic image is represented by ``nider.models.Image``
+In ``nider`` a basic image is represented by ``nider.models.Image``.

 ``nider.models.Image``
 ========================

-.. class:: Image(content, fullpath, width=1080, height=1080, title=None, description=None)

-    Base class for a text based image

-    :param nider.models.Content content: Content object that has units to be rendered
-    :param str fullpath: Path where the image has to be saved
-    :param int width: Width of the image
-    :param int height: Height of the image
-    :param str title: Title of the image.
-Serves as metadata for latter rendering in html.
-May be used as alt text of the image.
-If no ``title`` is provided ``content.header.text will`` be set as the value
-    :param str description: Description of the image.
-Serves as metadata for latter rendering in html.
-May be used as description text of the image.
-If no ``description`` is provided ``content.paragraph.text`` will be set as the value
-    :raises AttributeError: if it's impossible to create a file at ``fullpath`` path
-    :raises AttributeError: if width <= 0 or height <= 0
+.. autoclass:: nider.models.Image

 Example
 -------